 - The thyroid gland regulates your body’s metabolism.
-A dysfunctional thyroid can cause your metabolism to speed up, initiating the sweating.
+A dysfunctional thyroid can cause your metabolism to speed up, initiating sweating.
 Treat your thyroid gland to treat your sweating.

 - Withdrawal from drugs such as alcohol or opioids can cause temporary hyperhidrosis.
 As your body acclimates to being clean, excessive sweating should stop.

 - Stress and anxiety.
 High-stress situations and emotional anxiety cause your body to react in a fight-or-flight pattern, even though it’s not a life-or-death situation.
 Calming techniques or lifestyle changes may curb your sweating.

 The solution to your sweating problem often involves treating the underlying condition that’s causing it.
 But when no cause can be determined, treatment for hyperhidrosis turns to controlling the symptoms.